Dorothy Vine, Fijian-born Australian, Dies Shortly Before Her 110th Birthday

 BIOGRAPHY

-Hazel Plummer was born as Hazel Kathleen Downs in Somerville, Massachusetts, USA, on 19 June 1908 to Harry and Margaret (Allison) Downs.
-She had one older sister, Grace, and two older brothers, Elmer and George.
-In 1906, before Plummer was born, George died at the age of one.
-Plummer grew up a street apart from her future husband, Elmer – although they didn’t know it at the time.
-The two married in 1935 and had at least two children, Roger and David.
+Hazel Plummer was born as Hazel Kathleen Downs in Somerville, Massachusetts, USA, on 19 June 1908 to Harry Downs (1872–1944) and Margaret Allison (1876–1970).
+She had three siblings: an older sister, Grace, and two older brothers, Elmer and George.
+Tragically, George passed away in 1906, two years before Hazel was born, at just one year old.
+Hazel grew up just a street away from her future husband, Elmer Plummer (1907–2000), although the two were unaware of each other at the time.
+They eventually married in 1935 and had at least two children, Roger and David.

-After the eighth grade, Plummer went to trade school to become a seamstress.
-She went to work for an upscale designer on Newbury Street in Boston, Massachusetts.
-After marrying, she raised her children while her husband worked at a steel company and then in the children’s department of a department store.
-The family moved to Littleton, Massachusetts in 1957, where Plummer has lived since.
+After completing eighth grade, Hazel attended trade school to train as a seamstress.
+She later worked for an upscale designer on Newbury Street in Boston, Massachusetts.
+Following her marriage, Hazel dedicated herself to raising their children while Elmer worked first at a steel company and later in the children’s department of a department store.
+In 1957, the family relocated to Littleton, Massachusetts, where Hazel has continued to reside ever since.

 RECOGNITION